 In any spinning operation, the requirements of the end product, or of the consumer of the yarn, will be the dictating forces in determining the fiber quality and properties that are best suited for the most economic situation.
 Using fiber that is of better quality than required will prove unprofitable.
 Likewise, using fiber that is of poorer quality than required will result in losses as well.
-Most mills then find themselves in the precarious position of following a very narrow path of success where fiber quality is concerned.
 Correct decisions regarding the most suitable fiber properties for a given operation are paramount for maintaining profitability.

 Every bale of upland cotton in the United Stated is classed and graded using High Volume Instrument (HVI) testing.
 From this testing, done by USDA classing offices, important properties of the individual bale can be quantified and recorded.
 This same data is used not only to place a dollar value on the bale but can also be used by mills in order to ensure their success in producing a consistent end product.
 Cotton Incorporated has developed a software program called Engineered Fiber Selection (EFS) that uses this HVI generated data to manage and control the properties of the raw material flow in the spinning mill.
 This kind of controlled bale management not only maximizes the spinning mill’s efficient use of the cotton but can also improve the quality of the yarns being produced.